 Summer breaks from school often take a toll on student learning as students are deprived of academic stimulation.
 Research shows that during the summer, low-income students suffer disproportionate learning loss; and those losses accumulate over time, contributing substantially to the achievement gap between low- and higher-income children (Reardon, 2011).
-This "summer learning loss" is one of the least acknowledged causes of achievement gaps in America's schools.
 Minnesota's Summer Academic Enrichment Program seeks to counter the achievement gap and give children access to high-quality experiences that keep exercising their minds and boost academic performance through participation in challenging enrichment classes in core curricular areas.

 The Summer Academic Enrichment Program (SAEP) provides stipends for low-income students completing grades 3 to 11 to attend approved summer academic enrichment programs offered by postsecondary educational institutions and nonprofits located in Minnesota.
 To participate, students in grades 7-11 need at least an overall "C" average or its equivalent for the most recently recorded academic term in the subject area applicable for the summer program of interest.
 There are no Grade Point Average (GPA) requirements for students in grades 3-6.
 Low-income students are designated SAEP participants because this student group has a low high school graduation rate and is identified as being at risk for not enrolling in or completing postsecondary education.
-For the 2021-2022 academic year, 31.6% of Minnesota's public-school students qualified for free or reduced-price meals.
-The 2021 Minnesota public high school graduation rate of 83.3%; from the previous year, this was a 1.3% drop in the graduation rate for free/reduced price eligible students.
+According to Minnesota Department of Education's Minnesota Report Card, for the 2022-2023 academic year, 43.46% of Minnesota's public-school students qualified for free or reduced-price meals.
+The 2022 Minnesota public high school graduation rate for free/reduced price eligible students was 70.3%, compared to a statewide graduation rate of 83.6%.

 Programs attended by students provide an opportunity for students to improve academic skills and gain exposure to the college environment.
-Programs approved for student participation provide documentation of grade appropriate curricular offerings in the core content areas of mathematics, science, English/language arts, history, economics, geography, government, performing arts, fine arts, and world languages.
+Programs approved for student participation provide documentation of grade appropriate curricular offerings in the core content areas of English, Fine Arts, Humanities, Mathematics, Performing Arts, Science, Social Science and World Languages & Cultures.